garrandall/popular-music-data/tracks/that-s-the-way-of-the-world-earth-wind-fire.md

 That's the way (yaow!)
 Of the world (yaow! hey, yeah!)
 Plant your flowers
-And you'll grow a pearl (aaah, oooh)
+And you'll grow a pearl (ah, oh
 Child is born (child is born)
 With a heart of gold
 Listen now... with a heart of gold